 The RSE Lead will monitor the provision of the various dimensions of the programme by examining plans, schemes of work and samples of pupils work at regular intervals.
 The programme will initially be evaluated annually by means of questionnaires / response sheets/needs assessment given to pupils, and / or by discussion with pupils, staff and parents.
-The results of the evaluation should be
+The results of the evaluation should be reported to the groups of interested parties and their suggestions sought for improvements.

-Appendix A - From DfE Statutory Guidance 2019

-By the end of primary school:
+Appendix A - From DfE Statutory Guidance 2019 By the end of primary school...